power2loop/Whiteboard/README.md

-Here's a professional README for your collaborative whiteboard application:

 # Collaborative Whiteboard

 A real-time collaborative whiteboard application that enables seamless creative collaboration across teams and individuals.
-Built with modern web technologies to provide a smooth, responsive drawing experience with powerful collaboration features.
+Built by a passionate duo of developers using modern web technologies to provide a smooth, responsive drawing experience with powerful collaboration features.